 The Birth of Addictive Video Games

-Once upon a time, video game developers didn't use such underhanded tactics to get people to play their games mostly because they didn't have to.
-Video games in the old days tended to be short and fun experiences to pass the time.
+Once upon a time, video game developers didn't use such underhanded tactics to get people to play their games, mostly because they didn't have to.
+Video games in the old days tended to be short and fun experiences meant to pass the time.
 Since their games were inherently fun, people would beat them and restart them countless times, just for the heck of it.

 In both cases, the inclusion of a persistent world forced video game developers to find a way to keep their community playing the game as long as possible between content updates.
-So, the video game companies started doing research.
+So, video game companies started doing research.
 Psychology research (Zynga really went the extra mile here).
 They realized that all they had to do to get people to play their games for life (or at least a very long time) was bait them, much like how Skinner baited the mouse into mindlessly pressing that lever.
 Then, it wouldn't matter if they ever updated their game again, as the poor gamer victims were doomed to a life of gaming servitude.

 Monetization Schemes in Online Games